twitter/communitynotes/documentation/under-the-hood/download-data.md

 As we iterate and improve Community Notes, we will occasionally make changes to the questions we ask contributors in the note writing and note rating forms, or additional metadata shared about notes and rating.
 When we do this, some question fields / columns in our public data will be deprecated (no longer populated), and others will be added.
 Below we will keep a change log of changes we have made to the contribution form questions and other updates we have made to the data, as well as when those changes were made.

 {% accordionSection %}

+{% accordionItem title="2026-02-04 - New columns for Collaborative Notes"  %}

+- We’ve updated the open-source notes dataset to add a new boolean, `isCollaborativeNote`, to indicate whether the note is a collaborative or regular note.
+- We've also added a new `suggestion` string field to the open-source ratings dataset, which contains user-entered text suggestions (on collaborative notes).

+{% /accordionItem %}

 {% accordionItem title="2026-01-12 - Updated Note Request dataset"  %}

 - We’ve updated the open-source note request dataset to include posts that either had note requests [showing in-app](./note-requests.md), or were made available via the [AI Note Writer API](../api/overview.md).